nasriime/Journi/README.md

 ## Docs

-- React-select for search input, It came with alot of features like async and so many sloution to all advanced cases.
+- Using React-select for search input, It came with alot of features like async and so many sloution to all advanced cases.
-- Simple layout like wireframe, not using too much of style is intended.
+- Simple layout like wireframe, not using too much of styles is intended.
-- Using debounce for search field
+- Using debounce for search field.